Richard Lewis (journalist): Broadcasting

-In May 2015, Lewis released the first episode of "By The Numbers: CSGO", a weekly Counter-Strike: Global Offensive podcast which he co-hosted with fellow Counter-Strike analyst, Duncan "Thorin" Shields.
-The podcast was sponsored by the fantasy esports service Alphadraft.
-After forty episodes, the show's final episode aired in April 2016.
-In August 2017, Richard Lewis published the first episode of "Return Of By The Numbers," a reboot of the original By The Numbers podcast.
-Shields returned as co-host.
-The show was funded via Patreon donations and later by the sports betting company, Rivalry.gg.
-As of May 2021, there have been over 190 episodes of the show broadcast live on Twitch and later uploaded to YouTube.

 In late 2015, it was reported that broadcasting conglomerate Turner would be launching a Counter-Strike: Global Offensive professional league, called ELEAGUE, which would be aired weekly on the American television channel TBS.
-Lewis was invited to be a host for the league.
+Lewis was invited to be a host for the league in 2016.
 In April 2018, Lewis announced that after two years with ELEAGUE he would be leaving as the full-time host to pursue other opportunities.